drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/Customization/Using Widgets.md

 <br>

 - All widgets are written in lua and can be edited with a text editor
-- Widgets are usually disabled for tournament play
+- Widgets are always disabled for tournament play
 <br>

 ## Installation